andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 - Your agent needs to be invoked by non-browser clients (batch processing, scheduled tasks)
 - You need API Gateway features like throttling, request validation, or usage plans on every message

-For the non-streaming use case, WearCast also includes a traditional REST path through Step Functions, but honestly, once you've experienced the WebSocket approach, it's hard to go back.

 ## Try it yourself

-WearCast is open source and deployable with a single `sam deploy`.
+WearCast is public and deployable with a single `sam deploy`.
 The entire infrastructure (Cognito, API Gateway, Lambda, AgentCore Runtime, AgentCore Memory) is defined in one SAM template.

 The key components:
 - `backend/functions/websocket-connect.js`: The presigned URL generator (the only "middleman")